zavaco10/eda-pw-week-2-assignment-part-1/README.md

 Try changing variables a bit to see if the code still works!

 ### Assignment Submission
-Check in your repo, then turn in your work via the <a target="_blank" href="https://portal.primeacademy.io/#/student/assignments">Prime Academy Assignment Portal</a>, as usual and don't hesitate to hit up the Slack channel as needed!
+Check in your repo, then turn in your work via the <a target="_blank" href="https://portal.emergingacademy.org/#/student/assignments">EDA Assignment Portal</a>, as usual and don't hesitate to hit up the Slack channel as needed!

 **REMINDER**: Make sure to answer the Slack discussion question!